 - Word processing – supporting grammar and spelling checks

 - Translation – computer applications to translate speech or text into another natural language

 - Speech recognition – decoding the human voice for mobile telephony, virtual assistance

 - Summarization – condensing a text source into a shorter version

 - Sentiment analysis – analyzing text before distribution, analyzing customer/product feedback

 NLP and Sentiment Analysis

-NLP as part of the artificial intelligence discipline is the foundation for sentiment analysis.
+Natural Language Processing as part of the artificial intelligence discipline is the foundation for sentiment analysis.
 Both supervised and unsupervised learning techniques can be applied to complete sentiment analysis.
-The approach being used relies on the input word sentiment values definition and the level of control desired in understanding, modifying and acting on the results.
+The approach being used relies on the input word, sentiment values definition, and the level of control desired in understanding, modifying and acting on the results.

 Natural Language Processing’s power is derived by its ability to understand and manipulate the human language.
 This ability delivers exact answers to questions without extraneous information.
 In addition, NLP can provide structure and sequence to ambiguous information.
 Yalo utilizes these functions as part of our new Sentiment Analysis services for expanded social media success for our clients.